opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/connectors/jcdecaux.rst

      * Usage
    * * API key
      * API key of the user's account on the JCDecaux API.
-     * By default, the text area is empty.
+     * By default, the textbox is empty.
 It must be filled otherwise the dataset will remain empty.
-Retrieve the API key on the JCDecaux API and paste it in the API key text area.
+Retrieve the API key on the JCDecaux API and paste it in the textbox.
    * * City
      * To filter the data by city.
-     * By default, the text area is empty.
+     * By default, the textbox is empty.
 Check the "contract_name" field in the dataset preview to find the name of the existing cities.
 Add one or more city names to filter the data.